In today’s Stoic Handbook podcast, I explain my approach to dealing with difficult relationships.

 In my personal, Stoicism-inspired approach, I use a 3-code system:

-Each level of difficult relationship requires a different approach.
+Each level of a difficult relationship requires a different approach.
 What will work with a misaligned relationship could spell disaster for a truly toxic one.

 I hope this guide helps, and if you have any questions, I’m always happy to provide further clarity on any of the ideas.